AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 To configure tooltips, do the same with the {api:anychart.charts.Waterfall#tooltip}tooltip(){api} and {api:anychart.core.ui.Tooltip#format}format(){api} methods.
 It is also possible to change the titles of tooltips: use {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api}.

-Besides tokens that work with all chart types, there are two tokens working only with the Waterfall: `{%diff}` and `{%absolute}`.
+Besides tokens that work with all chart types, there are two tokens that are specific to the Waterfall: `{%diff}` and `{%absolute}`.
 The first one returns the difference between points and the second one returns the absolute value of a point.

 By default, labels show the difference, and in the following sample the `{%absolute}` token is used to show absolute values.
 The text of tooltips, including their titles, is modified too: